Looking for suggestions for the best podcast equipment to use?

 It’s a common misconception that podcasters upload their shows directly to listening apps like Apple Podcasts or Spotify.
 In reality, podcast content is distributed via RSS feeds.
 A podcast hosting provider helps create your feed and automatically publishes new episodes to every listening platform as you upload content.

-When researching podcast hosts, it’s important to consider the tool’s storage and bandwidth capabilities, analytics features, content promotion integrations, and website creation options.
+When researching podcast hosts, it’s important to consider the tool’s storage, separate podcast, and bandwidth or download capabilities, analytics features, content promotion integrations, and website creation options.

 While we’re biased on the best podcast hosting provider, here are a few of our other favorites:

 We help podcasters not only host their podcast but also grow it.
-Every plan includes unlimited storage and bandwidth limits, advanced analytics reports, and a customizable web page to serve as the home base of your podcast.
+Every plan includes unlimited storage, unlimited podcasts, and generous download limits on all plans, advanced analytics reports, and a customizable web page to serve as the home base of your podcast.
 Plus there are pay-as-you-go transcription services right from your dashboard and the option to create private, password protected podcasts.
 Advanced plans offer additional integrations with Headliner and YouTube to amplify your podcast promotions.
 Castos also has a free WordPress podcasting plugin so you can manage all of your content directly from WordPress.

 Another affordable podcast host option but each plan includes monthly download limits.
 Potentially not a problem to start but if the goal is creating a popular podcast with thousands of downloads, this will result in higher costs.
 The tool does offer analytics and a built-in podcast website and the option for private podcast feeds for advanced plans.